O1sims/VictorianBritainDirectors/README.md

 # Corporate Directors of Victorian Britain

-This repository provides data and tools for analysing real-world UK directorate data spanning a 20 year period from 1880 to 1900.
+This repository provides real-world data and analytical tools for exploring British corporate directorate data spanning a 20 year period from 1880 to 1900.
 The data was collected from the Guildhall Library in The City of London and digitised manually.

 The raw directorate data are predominately stored in `.csv` and `.xlsx` files, the tools for analysis are written in the `R` programming language and will be extended upon as the data is continually cleaned up.